Sutcenes/MovementOnTheWorld_TacoSupport/README.md

 # MovementOnTheWorld_TacoSupport
 The Movement on the World tour map guides for guildwars 2 on Taco !

-Simply put the "MoW.taco" into the POIs folder of the Taco App.
+Simply put the "MoW_TacO.taco" into the *POIs* folder of the Taco App OR the "MoW.taco" into the *markers* folder of your Blish-HUD installation.
 Tutorial in the [Wiki](https://github.com/Sutcenes/MovementOnTheWorld_TacoSupport/wiki) section.

 ___List of Maps In The Pack___
 - Caledon Forest